 How to Flow Text on InDesign Documents?

-You need to fill up text when you work on InDesign documents.
-As you know threading text flows across many text frames.
-There are two ways you can flow text into a document, either manually or automatically.
+You need to fill in the text when you work on InDesign documents.
+As you know, threading text flows across many text frames.
+You can flow text into a document in two ways, manually or automatically.

-• Flow text manually – First and much manual way is to click an out port with red plus (+) sign to load text in a text icon, then click and drag to add text in a new text frame.
-This method needs to load text into text icon each time the text is added to a new text frame.
-Second and less manual way is to load text into text icon for the first time, and Alt + Click to float all text until it finishes floating.
+• Flow text manually – The first and most manual way is to click an out port with a red plus (+) sign to load text in a text icon, then click and drag to add text in a new text frame.
+This method needs to load text into the text icon each time the text is added to a new text frame.
+Second and less manual way is to load text into the text icon for the first time, and Alt + Click to float all text until it finishes floating.
 The text icon automatically loads when text reaches the bottom of a text frame.

 How to Use InDesign As Text Editor?

-As you know Microsoft Word is a good text editor most office users use.
+As you know, most office users use Microsoft Word as a good text editor.
 You may have noticed that pages in Word automatically change as you type more or less text.
 This is a very important feature of any text editor program.
 How can you similarly use InDesign?
 The Smart Text Reflow feature in InDesign comes to rescue us.
-When you enable these features, pages automatically update to match the page requirements, thereby avoiding any empty pages or overset text.
+When you enable these features, pages automatically update to match the page requirements, avoiding empty pages or overset text.

-Smart Text Reflow needs primary text frames for it to work by default.
-Note that primary text frame refers to the text frames on parent pages.
+Smart Text Reflow works by default with primary text frames.
+Note that the primary text frame refers to the text frames on parent pages.
 If facing pages are turned on, both sides of parent pages need primary text frames that are also threaded for Smart Text Reflow to work.

-However, Smart Text Reflow also works on text frames that are not based on primary text frames provided that the text frames must be threaded to at least one text frame on a different page.
+However, Smart Text Reflow also works on text frames that are not based on primary text frames, provided they are threaded to at least one text frame on a different page.

 You can apply Smart Text Reflow feature on InDesign by following the steps below: